Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 ### Surprise

 In some cases, the party may attempt to surprise their enemy to gain an advantage.
-To do this, one character from the party will roll a Stealth check with a difficulty equivalent to the highest enemy Detection.
+To do this, one character from the party will roll a Stealth check with a difficulty modifier equivalent to the highest enemy Detection.

 | Result        | Outcome                                                                              |
 | ------------- | ------------------------------------------------------------------------------------ |